 1) If you get the occasional pimple, or your skin goes through phases where it’s slightly more acne prone, I suggest picking up a cleanser that is formulated for clearing your skin, but that won’t dry out your skin.
 The Bioderma Sebium Foaming Cleanser is my absolute favorite for this.

-2) If you’re really struggling with your acne, and it feels like new pimples are constantly showing up, I would definitely try out The Regimen.
-All the products in this three step system are formulated with acne prone skin in mind.
+3) If you’re really struggling with your acne, and it feels like new pimples are constantly showing up, I would definitely try out The Regimen.
+All the products in this three step system are formulated with acne prone skin in mind, but won’t leave your skin irritated.
 I strongly believe this could be solution you’ve been looking for.

 Don’t let your acne run your life.
 Try out some of the tips and products from above, and I really do think you’ll see a difference in your skin.
 If I was able to help just one of you, I’ll be happy.